The joy of Christmas at Treasurer's House

-If you're inspired, pick up the National Trust cookbook from the shop around the corner as a gift or for yourself with this and many more recipes inspired by and created by the talented National Trust cooks and chefs, like our popular Christmas pudding scone.
+If you're inspired, pick up the National Trust cookbook from the shop around the corner as a gift or for yourself with this and many more recipes inspired by and created by the talented National Trust cooks and chefs.

 Shopping in the city

-For a full range, just around the corner from Treasurer's House is the large high street shop on Goodramgate.
-It's open daily (except Boxing Day and New Year's Day) and the friendly team will help you solve even the most difficult of gifting challenges.
+For a full range to browse, just around the corner from Treasurer's House is the large high street shop on Goodramgate.
+It's open daily (except Christmas Day, Boxing Day and New Year's Day) and the friendly team will help you solve even the most difficult of gifting challenges.